-In 2014, Best Buy’s website crashed on Black Friday because of increased mobile traffic.
-In 2016, a slew of massive retail sites experienced outages on Black Friday, carrying through into the next five days after Thanksgiving.
+In 2014, Best Buy’s website overloaded with mobile traffic, crashing on Black Friday.
+In 2016, several other major e-commerce sites experienced outages on Black Friday which lasted for five days.
 Lowe’s website went down Thanksgiving weekend in 2017 and again in 2018, when they were joined by J Crew and Walmart in CyberMonday purgatory.

 Don’t let this happen to you!

 When a shopper adds an item to their cart and discovers it’s out of stock, you’ve lost not just that sale, but some of the customer’s trust as well.
 If you’re selling limited-edition products, mark them as such and show the quantity available.